joewing/q2/README.md

 We assume the RAM chips and the LCD use ~20mA each.

 This gives the following:
-  - 73 LEDS (4.7k resistor) = 31mA
+  - 71 4.7k resistors x 0.64 = 45mA
-  - 405 10k resistors = 203mA
+  - 403 10k resistors x 0.5 = 202mA
-  - 7 1k resistors = 35mA
+  - 11 1k resistors x 5 = 55mA
   - 2 RAMs, 1 LCD = 60mA

-So we get a worst-case draw of ~329mA or ~2 Watts.
+So we get a worst-case draw of ~362mA or ~1.8 Watts.

 ## Clock Frequency Estimation

-Each FET gate is ~50pF.
+Each FET gate has a worst-case capacitance of 50pF and Vth of 2.5V.
-Maximum propagation is 24 gates (for the ripple through the program counter).
-At each level, the fanout is to 2 gates with a 10k pullup.
-To be recognized as a 1, the pull up resistor needs to bring 0V to 2.5V (Vth), for a fanout of 2 this gives us:

-  2.5 = 5 * exp(-10000 * 50 * 2 * 10^-12 / t)
-  t = 1.4us

-For 24 levels of propagation, we get 1.4 * 24 = 33.6us, which is ~29.8kHz.
-Fortunately, we do not need the result of the program counter to be valid at the next clock edge (only the one following it), so we can get away running faster than this, but no more than 2x this.
-So here we aim for 32kHz for the fast clock, which gives us 1k instructions per second since every instruction takes 32 cycles.
+We use either 1k or 10k pull-up resistors depending on how fast the gate needs to go.
+For a 10k pull-up we get:

+  t10k = n ln(2) / 2000000 seconds

+or:

+  t10k = n ln(2) / 2 us

+where n is the fanout.
+And for a 1k pull-up:

+  t1k = n ln(2) / 20 us

+The delay is limited to 10us for all paths to allow a clock frequency of 100 kHz.
+This allows all resistors in flip-flops to be 10k.
+Some resistors in the control logic need to be 1k to keep the delay under 10us.

+To get a higher frequency and maintain stability would require smaller pull-ups, which would increase power consumption.

 ## Sections